Andrew Lachman, Executive Director

 Laura Boutilier comes to the Center after eight years as Assistant Superintendent for Curriculum and Instruction in Rocky Hill.
 Prior to Rocky Hill, she served as principal of two middle schools, one of which was cited as a U.S. Department of Education Blue Ribbon Award for Excellence middle school.
 In 1993 Laura was recognized as Middle School Principal of the Year by the CT Association of Schools.
 She was president of the CT Association for Supervision and Curriculum Development and served as adjunct faculty at the University of Connecticut and St. Joseph College.
 As program coordinator, Laura works directly with selected school districts partnering with the Center on systemic instructional improvement and instructional rounds.
 She co-facilitates the Urban School Leaders Fellowship program in Fairfield County.

-Peter Cummings comes to the Connecticut Center for School Change after serving for over 20 years as a teacher and administrator in Connecticut schools.
-He has served as a high school teacher, high school and middle school administrator, and upper elementary principal in the Farmington Public Schools, and most recently as the principal of Conard High School in West Hartford.
+Peter Cummings is the associate executive director of LEARN.
+He continues his work with the Connecticut Center for School Change as the facilitator of the LEAD Connecticut Turnaround Principal Program.
+He served as a high school teacher, high school and middle school administrator, and upper elementary principal in the Farmington Public Schools, and most recently as the principal of Conard High School in West Hartford.
 Under his leadership, Conard was ranked among the top 1% of high schools in the country by US News and World Report.
 Peter’s leadership has focused on systemic and sustainable development of school structures, professional learning systems, and instructional practices that support equity and achievement for all students.
 He has led professional learning with the League of Innovative Schools and the New England Association of Schools and Colleges and has served as an adjunct professor in the University of Connecticut Administrator Preparation Program.
 Peter holds a Bachelor’s in English from the College of the Holy Cross, a Masters in Teaching from Fairfield University, and a Doctorate in Curriculum and Teaching from Teachers College, Columbia University.

 Roberta Kurlantzick, Program Coordinator